-When you study equine science with Charles Sturt University (CSU), there’s no telling how far you’ll go.
+When you study equine science with Charles Sturt University, there’s no telling how far you’ll go.

-After completing her Honours project as a CSU student, she submitted an application to present her findings at the 2018 New South Wales (NSW) Rural Women’s Gathering.
+After completing her Honours project as a Charles Sturt student, she submitted an application to present her findings at the 2018 New South Wales (NSW) Rural Women’s Gathering.

 The NSW Rural Women’s Gathering is an annual conference that provides an opportunity for rural women to come together to build resilience, network, learn, share experiences and support each other while gaining access to decision-makers, information and service providers.
 The gatherings also allow regional towns to showcase their local talent, produce and environment.

-Claudia was selected as a speaker, and it just goes to show that studying with CSU can take you anywhere.
-From studying your passion in the bush to being recognised by your peers at a state conference on the coast – there’s no telling how far you’ll go with a CSU degree.
+Claudia was selected as a speaker, and it just goes to show that studying with Charles Sturt can take you anywhere.
+From studying your passion in the bush to being recognised by your peers at a state conference on the coast – there’s no telling how far you’ll go with a Charles Sturt degree.

-Insight sat down with Claudia and chatted about her background, her experience at CSU and what being selected to present at a state conference means to her.
+Insight sat down with Claudia and chatted about her background, her experience as a uni student and what being selected to present at a state conference means to her.

-I grew up in inner-city Sydney and learned to ride at the Centennial Parklands Equestrian Centre, but moved down to Wagga Wagga in 2013 to study with CSU.
+I grew up in inner-city Sydney and learned to ride at the Centennial Parklands Equestrian Centre, but moved down to Wagga Wagga in 2013 to study.
 I completed my Bachelor of Equine Science in 2015 and in 2017 began my Bachelor of Science (Honours), which I handed in last month for marking.
-I am now living in Albury while my partner completes his Bachelor of Physiotherapy with CSU.
+I am now living in Albury while my partner completes his Bachelor of Physiotherapy with Charles Sturt.

 I’ve always been a horse-loving girl, and my parents would let me go to pony camp every school holidays, which quickly became weekly lessons and I eventually owned my own horse.
 When I’m not out at the stables or in a paddock, I love visiting art galleries, going on bushwalks and finding new spots for wild swimming (swimming in natural places like rivers and rock pools).

 When I finished high school, I went straight to university.
 In 2009, I began a Bachelor of Fine Arts at the College of Fine Arts in Sydney.
 However, after two years of study I decided to pursue a career with horses and became a qualified riding coach through Equestrian Australia.
-I then enrolled in equine science at CSU.
+I then enrolled in equine science at Charles Sturt University.

-I chose to study with CSU as they were the only university offering such a specialised course.
-On top of that, CSU has a wonderful equestrian centre and world-class lecturers and researchers.
+I chose to study with Charles Sturt as they were the only university offering such a specialised course.
+On top of that, the uni has a wonderful equestrian centre and world-class lecturers and researchers.

-I loved studying with CSU.
 I found going to a uni with small class sizes meant I became a student –and not just a number.
 My lecturers knew who I was and had time to talk to me whenever I had a question on an assignment or research.
-I always recommend CSU as a university.
+I always recommend Charles Sturt as a university.

 2018 Rural Women’s Gathering in Merimbula